 Available courses

-Before you begin, please download and install Wireshark (1.4.6 or later), and then download the following ZIP file (containing 10 files) for analysis:
+Before you begin, please download and install Wireshark (1.4.6 or later), and then download the following ZIP file (containing 6 packet capture files) for analysis:

-Registration will be available from November 19, 2025 until January 15, 2026.
-The quiz will be available from November 23, 2025 until January 15, 2026.
+Registration will open on February 1, 2026, and will close on March 31, 2026.
+The quiz will be available fromĀ February 15, 2026 until March 31, 2026.
 Registered users will each have three attempts to take the quiz.
 For each of your three attempts, you will have 24 hours from the time you begin the quiz to complete it, and you may only submit your answers once per attempt.
-For each attempt, you must submit the answers within 24 hours of when you start, or by 11:59pm PST on January 15, 2026 (whichever comes first).
+For each attempt, you must submit the answers within 24 hours of when you start, or by 11:59pm PDT on March 31, 2026 (whichever comes first).
 If you still have the quiz open in your browser at closing time, or if you leave the quiz and don't come back to submit, it will automatically submit whatever answers you have entered so far.
 If you stay on the same page for more than four hours, your session may time out.
 Your answers on each page will be automatically saved every five minutes, and when you click the Next button at the bottom of each page.
 You may leave and come back, but you must come back to finish before time expires or the quiz closes!

 Rankings will be determined based on who achieves the highest score in the shortest amount of time.
 In the event of a tie score, the shortest time is the winner.
 Your highest score among your three attempts will be counted as your final score.
 The time is calculated based on when you first open the quiz and when you submit your final answers; the timer DOES NOT stop if you leave and come back!
 For example, if you start the quiz at 2:00pm, work on it for an hour, then come back the next day at 1:00pm and submit your final answers at 1:05pm, your time would be 23:05:00.